-- 1. Hands should be properly washed before and after each patient contact. - 2.
-Gloves: - Should be worn when the possibility of exposure to blood, mucous membrane, body fluids, or secretions exists.
+1. Hands should be properly washed before and after each patient contact.

+2. Gloves:

-- Should also be worn when handling items soiled with blood or equipment - Should be changed if there is a break in the glove either by needle stick or tear - Must be changed between patients - 3.
-Needles, scalpel blades and other sharp instruments should be: - Considered as potentially infectious and handled with extraordinary care to prevent accidental injuries. - Should be disposed of in biohazard, puncture resistant containers located in designated areas at each clinical affiliate. - Should NOT be re-capped, bent, broken, and/or removed from disposable syringes, or otherwise manipulated by hand. - 4.
-When performing procedures involving any contact with blood or body fluids, gloves, gowns, masks, and goggles should be worn in accordance with affiliate procedure. - 5.
+- Should be worn when the possibility of exposure to blood, mucous membrane, body fluids, or secretions exists. - Should also be worn when handling items soiled with blood or equipment - Should be changed if there is a break in the glove either by needle stick or tear - Must be changed between patients - 3.
+Needles, scalpel blades and other sharp instruments should be: - Considered as potentially infectious and handled with extraordinary care to prevent accidental injuries. - Should be disposed of in biohazard, puncture resistant containers located in designated areas at each clinical affiliate. - Should NOT be re-capped, bent, broken, and/or removed from disposable syringes, or otherwise manipulated by hand.

+- 4. When performing procedures involving any contact with blood or body fluids, gloves, gowns, masks, and goggles should be worn in accordance with affiliate procedure. - 5.
 To minimize the need for emergency mouth-to-mouth resuscitation, mouth-to-mouth masks should be used in accordance with affiliate procedure. - 6.
-Blood, body fluid spills, contaminated surfaces, and re-usable items should be cleaned with a 1:10 Clorox solution and other appropriate disinfectant. - 7.
+When performing procedures involving any contact with blood or body fluids, gloves, gowns, masks, and goggles should be worn in accordance with affiliate procedure. - 7.
+To minimize the need for emergency mouth-to-mouth resuscitation, mouth-to-mouth masks should be used in accordance with affiliate procedure. - 8.
+Blood, body fluid spills, contaminated surfaces, and re-usable items should be cleaned with a 1:10 Clorox solution and other appropriate disinfectant. - 9.
 When obtaining specimens, gloves should be worn.
-Soiled containers should be placed in plastic bags and properly labeled with blood and fluid precautions before sending them to the lab. - 8.
-Proper isolation procedures for specific instances will be covered in detail during RT 207 Patient Care Management in Radiologic Technology course during the first semester. - 9.
+Soiled containers should be placed in plastic bags and properly labeled with blood and fluid precautions before sending them to the lab. - 10.
+Proper isolation procedures for specific instances will be covered in detail during RT 207 Patient Care Management in Radiologic Technology course during the first semester. - 11.
 All students will be required to obtain their immunization records before official acceptance into the RT Program.
 Students must also receive all mandatory immunizations or vaccines that are required by the clinical training sites before clinical training will start.